SaraJohlu/ShopFrenzy-Project/README.md

 # Shopping list project.
-Smaller project where I plan on making both a smaller backend and frontend.
+Smaller project where I plan on making both smaller backend and frontend, and also use the struture planning and testing.
-It's going to be a project with featurues of saving list and creating a basic grocery list.
+It's going to be a project with featurues of saving list and creating both a basic grocery list and other wish/necessary lists.

 ## Shoplist + Javascript 3 = True